The ancestors of the name McLagan stretch back to a family in the Boernician

 McLagan Settlers in United States in the 20th Century

-- Donald McLagan, aged 30, who emigrated to the United States from Glasgow, Scotland, in 1907
+- Donald McLagan, aged 30, who immigrated to the United States from Glasgow, Scotland, in 1907

-- Thomas S. McLagan, aged 22, who emigrated to the United States from Glasgow, Scotland, in 1909
+- Thomas S. McLagan, aged 22, who immigrated to the United States from Glasgow, Scotland, in 1909

 - Isabella McLagan, aged 45, who settled in America from Glasgow, Scotland, in 1912